ravi6/TurnTable/README.md

 ✅ Isolated the microcontroller’s failing influence
 ✅ Verified audio chain integrity up to the final amplifier
 ✅ Rewired the signal path for working volume control

+### Acknowledgements
+Without useful feedback from ChatGPT at all stages of this project I would not have achieved this result.
+It also helped polish this write up.